alanjoxa/httpproxy/README.md

 # httpproxy
 This is an HTTP proxy server written in NodeJS.
+Proxy for regular HTTP traffic and Websocket connection.

 By default the server proxies from localhost:8000 to www.google.com
 ## Usage Examples